top of page

 Hester

 As for Hester she, like Pantalaimon, is a person, a full character in her own right.
-That's yet another version of the dæmon from what we've seen - different from the symbolic nature of Stelmaria, or animalistic shadow-self of the golden monkey, or the minor note that is Ma's dæmon, or the mystical presence that is Kaisa.
+That's yet another version of the dæmon from what we've seen so far - different from the symbolic nature of Stelmaria, or animalistic shadow-self of the golden monkey, or the minor note that is Ma's dæmon, or the mystical presence that is Kaisa.

 Hester and Lee are the example we see in the narrative of a grown-up version of a human/dæmon dynamic like Lyra and Pantalaimon's.
 Through them we can see the best version of where Lyra is heading as an adult.
 So I'd use the visuals to emphasise their comfortable unity.
 Their physical relationship should feel natural and graceful, the actions of the pair in unthinking tandem - Hester leaping at the same time Lee reaches out to catch her without looking, that sort of thing.
+I'd match her palette to Lee's costuming, tan browns.

 And similar to something I mentioned with Ma Costa and her dæmon, realism shouldn't get in the way of making that physical relationship register.
 If you have to play with the scale and physical abilities of a hare to make sure Hester can sit in the crook of Lee's arm comfortably or tuck into his jacket, that's fine.

-I talked before about working out the physicality of human/dæmon-pairs generally, and specifically.
+I talked before about working out the physicality of human/dæmon-pairs both generally, and specifically.
 One thing that's crucial to creating a sense of bondedness in a relationship such as I'd like to see with Lee and Hester is simply to make sure they are in close-ups together.
 Thus Hester needs to be able to be up near Lee's face.

 Tony Makarios